 Now.
 Enough of the mushy stuff!
 Let’s talk cake

 This is a straight-up, good old-fashioned yellow buttermilk cake with chocolate buttercream.
 Just like grandma used to make.
 Vintage.
 Diner-style.
 What could be better for a birthday celebration?!
 Am I right?

 I based it off of my Even Simpler, More Perfect Vanilla Cupcake recipe, but used buttermilk instead of Greek yogurt.
 It bakes up incredibly moist.
 It’s got a beautifully fine crumb, and a gloriously buttery vanilla flavor.
 This will be your go-to yellow cake recipe, for sure.
 It really doesn’t get any better than this, my friends!

-You can bake it in two 8-inch pans, or do like I did and get a smaller 6-inch diameter cake with thicker layers.
+You can bake it in two 8-inch pans (double the recipe), or do like I did and get a smaller 6-inch diameter cake with thicker layers.
 I just love the look of a 6-inch cake.

 To prevent the layers from puffing up too much in the oven and getting that big hump in the middle (that you’ll have to slice off and discard- nothing’s more sad than wasted cake!), bake it at a slightly lower temperature, and extend it’s time in the oven a bit to make up for it.

 The frosting is an American-style buttercream, but with a slight twist.
 My heart belongs to Swiss meringue buttercream, and it probably always will, but this one takes a close second.
 There’s a little bit of cream cheese that just makes it so rich, and so fudgy.
 It really is a delicious recipe, and I found it in The Brown Betty Cookbook, which was written by the two women who founded the legendary Philadelphia bakery.
 Philly foodies, ftw!

 - 1 teaspoon baking powder